Bethrand/DEVOPS-PBL/Project11-ANSIBLE CONFIGURATION MANAGEMENT/Project11.md

 ## STEP 2 — *Prepare your development environment using Visual Studio Code*

 #### 1. Clone down your ansible-config-mgt repo to your Jenkins-Ansible instance through your VSCode extensions and save folder within your workspace.
 But better to open a VSCode in a seperate window to do this.
 From bottom of VSCode window, raise the tab to access Terminal into your ansible-config-mgt folder.

-git clone <ansible-config-mgt repo link> on VSCode - open Remote Repo - open repo from Github - Bethrand\ansible-config-mgt -save in project folder - open (it opens in a separate vsc)
+To git clone https://github.com/Bethrand/ansible-config-mgt.git , use new Vscode window - open Remote Repository - open repo from Github - Bethrand\ansible-config-mgt - save in project folder - open (it's best to open in a separate vscode window and work there)

 ### Step 3 - *BEGIN ANSIBLE DEVELOPMENT*

 #### 1. In your ansible-config-mgt GitHub repository, create a new branch that will be used for development of a new feature.
 Tip: Give your branches descriptive and comprehensive names, for example, if you use Jira or Trello as a project management tool – include ticket number (e.g. PRJ-145) in the name of your branch and add a topic and a brief description what this branch is about – a bugfix, hotfix, feature, release (e.g. feature/prj-145-lvm)

-lets confirm our branch;
+let's confirm our branch;

+`git status`

 `git branch`